 The sources of data used to create the maps on this site are diverse, and our strategy of piecing together a patchwork of data reflects the difficulty of obtaining information about the Soviet and Russian penal systems.
 We draw upon official data where this is available, data collated by prisoner support groups, and information published by human rights NGOs.
 The sources of data and the methodologies employed varied between the Soviet and the post-Soviet period.

-We faced a number of challenges in mapping the Memorial data for 1929-1960.
+We faced a number of technical challenges in mapping the Memorial data for 1929-1960.

 First, we wanted to know where prisoners were and when, but tracing them was problematic.
 The Gulag was a fluid organisation; institutions, by which we mean prisons, camps, and prisoner settlements, changed both their names and locations over time, for a variety of reasons.
-Where prisoners actually were was frequently different from the site of the camp 'administration', especially where prisoner labour was mobile rather than sedentary (eg building a railroad).
-In many cases Memorial has traced the exact location of institutions, and we have used this precise data where it exists.
-In other cases the raion, the smallest level of regional division, is known, but not the exact location of the institution, and here we have used the raion centre as a proxy.
+The precise place in which prisoners and special settlers were confined was frequently different from the site of the camp 'administration', especially where prisoner labour was mobile rather than sedentary (eg building a railroad).
+In many cases, Memorial has traced the exact location of institutions, and we have used these data where they exist.
+In some cases just the raion, the smallest level of spatial administration division, is known, but not the exact location of the institution.
+In these cases we have used the raion centre as a proxy.